Circuit Guide

 About Richmond International Raceway

-Richmond Raceway stands as one of NASCAR's most beloved short tracks, combining high-speed competition with the intimate atmosphere only a smaller circuit can provide.
-Located just outside Richmond, Virginia, in Henrico County, this 0.75-mile asphalt oval has earned its nickname as "America's Premier Short Track" through decades of exciting racing events.
-The track's unique D-shaped configuration creates perfect conditions for side-by-side racing, making it a favorite venue for both drivers and fans alike.
-Since hosting its first race in 1946, Richmond Raceway has grown from modest beginnings into a modern motorsport facility that continues to play a vital role in NASCAR's annual schedule.
+Richmond Raceway stands as one of NASCAR's most exciting short tracks, combining high-speed competition with close racing action.
+Located in Richmond, Virginia, this 0.75-mile asphalt oval has earned its reputation as "America's Premier Short Track" through decades of thrilling events.
+The track's unique D-shaped configuration creates perfect conditions for side-by-side racing, making it a favorite venue for both drivers and fans.
+Since hosting its first race in 1946, Richmond Raceway has evolved from modest beginnings into a modern motorsport facility that continues to play a central role in NASCAR's annual schedule.
+NASCAR currently owns and operates this historic venue.

 Technical Specifications

-Richmond Raceway features a distinctive D-shaped oval measuring exactly 0.75 miles (1.207 kilometers) in length, making it the only track of this specific size in the NASCAR circuit.
-The track surface consists of asphalt with four turns that challenge drivers with their 14-degree banking.
+Richmond Raceway features a distinctive D-shaped oval measuring exactly 0.75 miles (1.207 kilometers) in length.
+The track surface consists of asphalt with turns banked at 14 degrees.
 This banking angle allows for higher cornering speeds while still demanding precise car control.
-The front stretch offers 8-degree banking, while the back stretch features a much flatter 2-degree incline.
-The current seating capacity stands at 51,000, providing excellent sightlines for spectators to view the entire circuit.
+The frontstretch offers 8-degree banking, while the backstretch features a much flatter 2-degree incline.
+These varying banking angles create multiple racing lines and provide drivers with different strategic options during competition.

 Historical Development

-Racing at the Richmond site began in 1946 on what was then a half-mile dirt track at the Virginia State Fairgrounds.
-The first official event saw Ted Horn take victory in what would become the foundation of a rich racing tradition.
-NASCAR first arrived at the track in 1953, with Lee Petty winning the inaugural race.
-The facility operated under several names throughout its history, including Atlantic Rural Exposition Fairgrounds (1946-1952), Richmond Fairgrounds Raceway (1969-1988), and Richmond International Raceway (1988-2017), before adopting its current name, Richmond Raceway, in 2017.
+Racing at the Richmond site began in 1946 on what was then a half-mile dirt oval track.
+NASCAR first arrived at the track in 1953, establishing a relationship that continues today.
+The facility operated under several names throughout its history, including Richmond International Raceway from 1988 through 2017.
+In 2017, the track officially rebranded to its current name, Richmond Raceway, marking a new chapter in its long history.

 Track Evolution

-The circuit underwent significant changes over its lifetime.
-In 1968, the dirt surface was paved, creating faster racing conditions and opening new possibilities for competition.
-However, the most dramatic transformation came in 1988 when the track was reconfigured into its current D-shaped layout and extended to three-quarters of a mile.
+The circuit underwent its most dramatic transformation in 1988 when the track was completely reconfigured into its current D-shaped layout and extended to three-quarters of a mile.
 This redesign created the modern racing experience fans enjoy today, with higher speeds and multiple racing lines that promote competitive racing and frequent passing opportunities.
+The 1988 overhaul fundamentally changed the character of racing at Richmond.